1upvc/landj-starter-gatsby-cms/src/pages/about/index.md

 All Rights Reserved ©2019.

 ### Contact Us
-Interested in our food products or have any other questions?
+Interested in our food products, have any other questions, or simply want to drop us a line?
 The best way to get a hold of us is by email at [landjfoods@1upvc.com](landjfoods@1upvc.com).
+We'd love to hear from you!